scrapy/scrapy/scrapy/trunk/docs/ref/request-response.rst

 Response objects
 ================

-.. class:: Response(url, [status, headers, body, meta, flags])
+.. class:: Response(url, [status=200, headers, body, meta, flags])

     A :class:`Response` object represents an HTTP response, which is usually downloaded (by the Downloader) and fed to the Spiders for processing.

-    ``url`` is a string containing the URL for this response
+    :param url: the URL of this response

-    ``headers`` is a multivalued dict of the response headers
+    :type url: string

+    :param headers: the headers of this response.
+The dict values can be strings (for single valued headers) or lists (for multi-valued headers).
+    :type headers: dict

-    ``status`` is an integer with the HTTP status of the response.
+    :param status: the HTTP status of the response.
 Defaults to ``200``.
+    :type status: integer

-    ``body`` is a str with the response body.
-It must be str, not unicode, unless you're using a :ref:`Response sublcass <ref-response-subclasses>` such as :class:`TextResponse`.
+    :param body: the response body.
+It must be str, not unicode, unless you're using a encoding-aware :ref:`Response sublcass <ref-response-subclasses>`,
+       such as :class:`TextResponse`.
+    :type body: str

-    ``meta`` is a dict containing the initial values for the :attr:`Response.meta` attribute.
+    :param meta: the initial values for the :attr:`Response.meta` attribute.
 If given, the dict will be shallow copied.
+    :type meta: dict

-    ``flags`` is a list containing the initial values for the :attr:`Response.flags` attribute.
+    :param flags: is a list containing the initial values for the :attr:`Response.flags` attribute.
 If given, the list will be shallow copied.
+    :type flags: list

     .. attribute:: Response.url